gertjanklein/copy-iris-items/doc/configuration.md

   `{cfgname}\src\Strix.XML.Util.cls`.
 * **cookies** (true|false, default false) specifies whether server cookies should be saved to file, so they can be reused between runs.
   This is mostly useful to reduce CSP license count usage on older systems.
-(CSP licenses are used as items are retrieved using a
+(CSP licenses are used as items are retrieved using a CSP API.)
-  CSP API.)
+* **disable_eol_fix** (true|false, default false) allows disabling a fix
+  that saves the proper number of newlines when exporting CSP and routine items.
+Before version 0.4.7, one final newline was stripped.
+  With this fix, exporting and re-importing does not change the file.
+  Disabling this fix could be useful to prevent many whitespace-only changes in an existing repository.